The Terrible Legacy of The Libertines

 BEING A FUCK-UP AS A LIFESTYLE CHOICE

-At the start, Doherty looked like a mystic.
+At the start, Doherty looked like a cherub.
 But as time wore on and he amassed his legions of teenage followers while simultaneously dealing with the hardening of his drugs habit, he started to look like a bit of a creep.
-He thought he was Peter Pan, but he wasn't, he was Fagin, and he went from Oliver Twist to that quicker, probably, than any man ever has.
+He thought he was Peter Pan, but he wasn't, he was Fagin, and he went from Oliver Twist to that quicker, probably, than any man alive ever has.

 PEOPLE WHO GO TO FLASH MOBS